RobertTalbert/discretecs/MTH225-Winter2025/assignments/Application Analysis April 16 reattempt solutions.md

 ### Problem Group 1

 1. Here are the steps for the base conversion algorithm.
-We repeatedly divide by 36 and keep the remainder until the remainder is 0; then the final result is the remainders in reverse order.
+We repeatedly divide by 36 and keep the remainder until the quotient is 0; then the final result is the remainders in reverse order.

 $$\begin{eqnarray*}
 483726 &= 13436(36) + 30 \\
 13436 &= 373(36) + 8 \\
 373 &= 10(36) + 13 \\
-36 &= 1(36) + 0
+10 &= 0(36) + 10
 \end{eqnarray*}$$

-The remainders are 30, 8, 13, and 0.
-The final result is the (nonzero) remainders in reverse order, which is 13, 8, and 30.
-In base 36, "13" is represented by the letter `d` and "30" is represented by the letter `u`, so the final result is `du8`.
+The remainders are 30, 8, 13, 10.
+The final result is the remainders in reverse order, which is 10, 13, 8, and 30.
+In base 36, "10" is represented by the letter `a`, "13" is represented by the letter `d`, and "30" is represented by the letter `u`, so the final result is `ad8u`.

-2. Since $89$ is `1011001` in binary, it means that
+1. Since $89$ is `1011001` in binary, it means that
 $$89 = 1 \cdot 2^6 + 0 \cdot 2^5 + 1 \cdot 2^4 + 1 \cdot 2^3 + 0 \cdot 2^2 + 0 \cdot 2^1 + 1 \cdot 2^0$$
 Use this fact to replace the 89 in the exponent with a sum of powers of 2:
 $$7^{89} = 7^{2^6 + 2^4 + 2^3 + 2^0} = 7^{64 + 16 + 8 + 1}$$